yosoi/yosoi.github.io/README.md

 Create a script named `main.py` in the `app` sub-folder.

-Before we write any code, we should install some dependencies.
-We will be using [fire]() to create the interface for our console application.
+Let's install dependencies before writing any code.
+We will use [fire]() to create the interface for this console application.
 To add `fire` as a dependency, run:

 `poetry add fire`